 That house needed me but the inhabitants didn’t know it.

 There was also a basement.
-It did not have concrete walls; it was carved out of dirt and rock solid enough that its sides remained vertical.
+It did not have concrete walls; it was carved out of dirt that was solid enough for its sides to remain vertical.
 It wasn’t even called a basement; it was the cellar.
 The part under the kitchen was cooler than the pantry.
 It had shelves that held jars of canned fruits and vegetables, and crocks of sausages and other edible parts of pigs, preserved in lard.
 The edible parts of cows and chickens were either canned or taken to the “locker,” a freezing plant in town that rented out crate-sized cubicles.

 The entire cellar under the main part of the house was taken up by a huge furnace with its far reaching octopus arms curving stealthily up into the ceiling above.
 There were stacks of wood and a bin for coal and little football shaped pieces of a black coal-like substance called brickettes.
 The furnace room had outside access via wide stairs on the north with sloped doors over them.
 “Slide down my cellar door” was a reality at this house.